thaonguyen2417/thaonguyen2417/README.md

 Greetings!

 I'm Thao Nguyen, a passionate data science enthusiast on a journey to transform raw information into meaningful insights.
-As a candidate pursuing a Master's in Data Science at Pace University (Class of 2024), my mission is to fuse the power of numbers with a deep interest in advertising technology.
+As a candidate pursuing a Master's in Data Science at Pace University (Class of 2024), my mission is to fuse the power of numbers with a deep interest in technology, especially in advertising and music/entertainment industry.

 The Story So Far...